danwin007/301-book-app/README.md

 ### // 2020.2.8 DAY 3 //

-2:00pm: finished lunch, partner power hour, and career work.
+2:00pm: Finished lunch, partner power hour, and career work.
 Now settling into starting on this lab.

-4:30pm: been working on getting homepage dummy data rendering.
+4:30pm: Been working on getting homepage dummy data rendering.
 Needed help from Cory and Leo to do that.
 Dummy data is working now.

+### // 2020.2.12 DAY 4? //

+5:00pm: Got to class early.
+Going to try and build out Details page before Brett gets in.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->